JoshuaLevi/DemoSolar/README.md

 ## 🔌 Azure Services Integration

-This project leverages several key Microsoft Azure services:
+This project leverages several key Microsoft Azure services that enable its adaptive capabilities:

 -   **Azure OpenAI Service**: Powers all agents using GPT-4o-mini, enabling natural language understanding, response generation, and function calling capabilities.
 -   **Azure Cosmos DB**: Serves as the data store with specialized containers for: